 A trillion dollars is beyond the grasp of ordinary people.
 What is a trillion dollars?
 A trillion dollars equals $1,000,000,000,000.
 That’s a 1 with 12 zeroes to the left of the decimal point.
 A trillion is a million millions.

-In April 2020, the U.S. debt reached $30 trillion!
+In February 2022 the U.S. debt reached $30 trillion!
 (Only 20 months earlier, in April 2020, the debt was less than $25 trillion.)
-U.S. Debt Clock.org estimated that each U.S. citizen’s share of the debt was more than $70,000!
+U.S. Debt Clock.org estimated that each U.S. citizen’s share of the debt was about $90,000!
 How did one of the wealthiest nations in modern history become so indebted?

 Debt comes when we spend more than we earn.
 Many who go into debt do so with the hope that future earnings will make it possible to pay the deficit.
 There is a great deal of wealth in America; but increasingly, the wealthiest seem to get richer while many people slip below the poverty line each year.